-The Managing Agent is responsible for preparing the financial statements in accordance with applicable law and regulations.
+The Directors of the managing agent are responsible for preparing the Syndicate annual accounts in accordance with applicable law and regulations.

-The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 require the Managing Agent to prepare financial statements at 31 December each year in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and applicable law) including FRS 102 the Financial Reporting Standard applicable in the UK and Republic of Ireland.
-The Financial statements are required by law to give a true and fair view of the state of affairs of the Syndicate as at that date and of its profit or loss for that year.
+The Insurance Accounts Directive (Lloyds's Syndicate and Aggregate Accounts) Regulations 2008 requires the Directors of the managing agent to prepare their Syndicate's annual accounts for each financial year.
+Under that law they have elected to prepare the annual accounts in accordance with UK Accounting Standards and applicable law (UK Generally Accepted Accounting Practice), including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland.

-In preparing the financial statements, the Managing Agent is required to:
+Under Insurance Accounts Directive (Lloyds's Syndicate and Aggregate Accounts) Regulations 2008 the Directors of the managing agent must not approve the annual accounts unless they are satisfied that they give a true and fair view of the state of affairs of the Syndicate and of the profit or loss of the Syndicate for that period.
+In preparing these annual accounts, the Directors of the managing agent are required to:

-- select suitable accounting policies and then apply them consistently subject to changes arising on the adoption of new accounting standards in the year; - make judgements and estimates that are reasonable and prudent; - state whether applicable Accounting Standards have been followed, subject to any material departures disclosed and explained in the notes to the Syndicate accounts; and - prepare the Syndicate accounts on the basis that the Syndicate will continue to write future business unless it is inappropriate to presume that the Syndicate will do so.
+- Select suitable accounting policies and then apply them consistently; - Make judgements and estimates that are reasonable and prudent; - State whether applicable UK Accounting Standards have been followed, subject to any material departures disclosed and explained in the annual accounts; and - Assess the Syndicate's ability to continue as a going concern, disclosing, as applicable, matters related to going concern; and - Use the going concern basis of accounting unless they either intend to cease trading, or have no realistic alternative but to do so.

-The Managing Agent is responsible for keeping adequate accounting records which disclose with reasonable accuracy at any time the financial position of the Syndicate and enable it to comply with the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008.
-It is also responsible for safeguarding the assets of the Syndicate and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The Directors of the managing agent are responsible for keeping adequate accounting records that are sufficient to show and explain the Syndicate's transactions and disclose with reasonable accuracy at any time the financial position of the Syndicate and enable them to ensure that the Syndicate annual accounts comply with the Insurance Accounts Directive (Lloyds's Syndicate and Aggregate Accounts) Regulations 2008.
+They are responsible for such internal control as they determine is necessary to enable the preparation of Syndicate annual accounts that are free from material misstatement, whether due to fraud or error, and have general responsibility for taking such steps as are reasonably open to them to safeguard the assets of the company and to prevent and detect fraud and other irregularities.

-The Managing Agent is responsible for the maintenance and integrity of the corporate and financial information included on the business' website.
-Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.
+The Directors of the managing agent are responsible for the maintenance and integrity of the Syndicate and financial information included on the Syndicate's website.
+Legislation in the UK governing the preparation and dissemination of Syndicate annual accounts may differ from legislation in other jurisdictions.

-Independent auditor's report to the members of Syndicate 1699
+Independent auditor's report to the members of Syndicate 2288

-Report on the audit of the syndicate annual financial statements
+Report on the audit of the Syndicate annual financial statements